SERVICE ACCOUNT MANAGEMENT

 Although recent improvements in Windows Server 2012 R2 allow access to these accounts without the use of passwords, most organizations have not yet upgraded to Windows Server 2012 R2, leaving a bulk of potential accounts at high risk for attack or abuse.

-Control managed service accounts
+Control managed service accounts to minimize risks

 - They can’t ensure strong password strength across all accounts.